ropensci/roweb3/content/blog/2024-12-03-r-universe-r-consortium-tlp/index.md

 to curation, release management, and quality control.

 R-Universe already serves tens of thousands of packages published by over a thousand organizations, and we are excited for what's ahead.
-This year, our we aim to to improve features to serve groups that are building large-scale, collaborative repositories using R-Universe's platform and API, like the new [R-Multiverse](https://r-multiverse.org/).
+This year, our aim is to improve features which serve groups that are building large-scale, collaborative repositories using R-Universe's platform and API, like the new [R-Multiverse](https://r-multiverse.org/).
 We also plan expand our contributor base through more developer documentation and